-Want to Direct a MMuDS Show?
+Want to play a key production role in MMuDS Show?
 Read on...

 MMuDS aims to put on a minimum of 2 of shows each year.
 Examples of shows include but are not limited to musicals, reviews and straight plays.
 The answers to the following questions will assist the c'tee in determining what shows MMuDS will stage.
 Currently shows are being considered up to 2 years beforehand.

 The MMuDS Committee looks after the overall financial management of the Association and each Production.
-Each Production will have a Committee approved budget and the production crew of each production is responsible for the management of their show.
+Each Production will have a Committee approved budget and the Director & Producer of each production is responsible for the management of their show.
 Reports to the Committee need to be made on a regular basis as determined by the Committee for each show.

 Information to help you with your show proposal application.